Follow @scope_views

 Design and Build

-The version on test here is a compact, 80mm tube version with one of the smaller helical focusers and no drawtube.
+The version on test here is a compact 80mm tube version with one of the smaller helical focusers and no drawtube.
 It is primarily an astrograph, but with an eyepiece holder slotted in, it works for visual too.
-It’s preposterously light for a 90mm refractor: just 1.5 Kg - half the weight of the Sky-90.
+But there are other ways to do it: you could choose a different focuser or a longer tube for visual only; you could spec carbon for the tube instead of aluminium.
+You could even put the focuser behind the objective for a dedicated camera lens.

 2591 – 90FL objective unit